syncfusion-content/blazor-docs/blazor/listbox/how-to/blazor-web-assembly-listbox.md

 Syncfusion Blazor components are available in [nuget.org](https://www.nuget.org/packages?q=syncfusion.blazor).
 To use Syncfusion Blazor components in the application, add reference to the corresponding NuGet.
 Refer to [NuGet packages topic](https://blazor.syncfusion.com/documentation/nuget-packages) for available NuGet packages list with component details.

-To add Blazor AutoComplete component in the app, open the NuGet package manager in Visual Studio (*Tools → NuGet Package Manager → Manage NuGet Packages for Solution*), search for [Syncfusion.Blazor.DropDowns](https://www.nuget.org/packages/Syncfusion.Blazor.DropDowns) and then install it.
+To add Blazor ListBox component in the app, open the NuGet package manager in Visual Studio (*Tools → NuGet Package Manager → Manage NuGet Packages for Solution*), search for [Syncfusion.Blazor.DropDowns](https://www.nuget.org/packages/Syncfusion.Blazor.DropDowns) and then install it.

 ## Register Syncfusion Blazor Service